oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * produces output in the CSAF format, according to the syntax and semantics defined in section 3.
 The output MUST not fail any mandatory test defined in section 4.1.
 * satisfies those normative requirements in section 3 that are designated as applying to CSAF producers.

-### 6.1.3 Conformance Clause 3: Direct producer
+### 6.1.3 Conformance Clause 3: CSAF direct producer

-An analysis tool satisfies the "Direct producer" conformance profile if the analysis tool:
+An analysis tool satisfies the "CSAF direct producer" conformance profile if the analysis tool:

 * satisfies the "CSAF producer" conformance profile.
 * additionally satisfies those normative requirements in section 3 that are designated as applying to "direct producers" or to "analysis tools".
 * does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by converters.

-### 6.1.4 Conformance Clause 4: Converter
+### 6.1.4 Conformance Clause 4: CSAF converter

-A converter satisfies the “Converter” conformance profile if the converter:
+A converter satisfies the “CSAF converter” conformance profile if the converter:

 * satisfies the "CSAF producer" conformance profile.
 * additionally satisfies those normative requirements in section 3 that are designated as applying to converters.